 And as we spend more time in our homes than ever before, a properly ventilated house is paramount for the homeowner.

 So, as both a homeowner and a home builder, what do we recommend you do to properly ventilate your home and keep your family safe?

 Types of Ventilation

-click the following article Natural ventilation is the uncontrolled movement of air throughout a home.
+just click for source Natural ventilation is the uncontrolled movement of air throughout a home.
 In older homes, this natural movement was sufficient to ensure that particulates and dangerous levels of toxins were held in check.
 Today’s tighter homes greatly constrict this ventilation and therefore, it is not sufficient.

 Whole House Ventilation

 Employing whole house ventilation systems are necessary in homes where even spot ventilation is not sufficient.
 These systems are responsible for exhausting old air and drawing in fresh air.
-Such systems can be very effective at keeping dangerous toxin levels very low, as well as ensuring that the home is dry and condensation is minimized check this out.
+Such systems can be very effective at keeping dangerous toxin levels very low, as well as ensuring that the home is dry and condensation is minimized here.